New Colors for the Houdini

 Breathability and Venting

-One thing that we were a bit disappointed about was the lack of venting capabilities.
-With no pockets and no underarm venting, there is really no way for trapped air to escape except through the fabric itself.
-The front zipper is the primary venting tool, but for a running specific jacket, as Patagonia purports this one to be, it would be nice if it also included the chest button that the Salomon Fast Wing Hoodie features.
-We awarded this jacket seven out of 10 points for Breathability and Venting.
+One thing that we were a bit disappointed about is the lack of venting capabilities.
+With no pockets or underarm venting, there is really no way for trapped air to escape except through the fabric itself.
+The front zipper is the primary venting tool, but it would be nice if it also included the chest button that the Vital Windhsell features.
+Still, it does well in the breathability and venting rating.

 Weight and Packability

-We awarded it eight out of 10 points for this low, low weight, but bumped it up another point because it packs down smaller than any other jacket.
+We awarded it a high score for its low, low weight, and because it packs down smaller than any other jacket.
 This is a real advantage, especially when climbing.

 Fit and Functionality

 Patagonia claims that the Houdini is the ultimate layer whether you are running, riding, or climbing, and we would have to agree.
 We have used it primarily for trail and mountain running for years, and also love it as a great emergency piece while hiking and peak bagging.
-Really, there is not much in the way of outdoor activities that this jacket isn't good for.
+There is not much in the way of outdoor activities that this jacket isn't good for.